 - Sprinkle pecan topping evenly over casserole.
 Bake at 350F until casserole is set and topping bubbles.
 About 1 hour.
 Serve warm, and enjoy!

-*I always choose to cook sweet potatoes in the oven because I really like the deep roasted flavor it creates.
+- I always choose to roast sweet potatoes in the oven because I really like the deep flavor it creates.
 You can also cook peeled, cubed potatoes in boiling water until very tender.

-* If you want, you can make extra crumble topping, for a thicker layer of crunch on top.
+- If you want, you can make extra crumble topping, for a thicker layer of crunch on top.
 Crumble topping can be made up to 3 days in advance and kept in fridge until ready to use.

 - For substitutions, variation, and serving suggestions, see original article.

 - Here’s our favorite way to use leftovers: sweet potato bread!

 - Sweet Potato Cornbread – here’s an amazingly delicious and moist twist on classic cornbread!